ketwaroo/minetest-k-recycler/readme.md

 Infinite item exploit.
 You're welcome.
 Well not really, it's basically a gamble if you'll get a free item and it's usually faster to just mine/farm things.
 But it's a little more fun if there's some randomness involved.
 See `k_recyclebin.leftover_freebies_chance` settings to tweak it slightly or disable it.

-### Hoppers
+### Hopper support

+Supports `mineclonia` hopper API fairly well and partially supports the (FaceDeer hopper mod)[https://content.minetest.net/packages/FaceDeer/hopper/].

-For `mineclonia`, hoppers can be used to automate processing.
+Hoppers can be used to automate processing.
 A reasonable shematic would be Chest -> recycler -> chest where `->` is a hopper.
-That way you can dump all the loot you don't care about in the top chest and collect materials later.
+That way you can dump all the loot you don't care about in the top chest and collect materials from the bottom one later.

-The hopper should try to wait until a minimum stack is available but will eventually just push trough.
+In `mineclonia`, the hopper should try to wait until a minimum stack is available but will eventually just push trough.
+So if you put a stack of 7 torches in the input hopper, it will wait until 4 torches are loaded in the recycle bin and then trigger a recyle and flush out items to output hopper.
+For the remaning 3 torches, it will wait an extra couple ticks in case additional items are being added but will just try to recycle that stack of 3, resulting in either a partial recycle or a freebie if lucky.

+The FaceDeer hopper mod, however will just push one item at a time.
+This means that stack of items may not get processed properly with the hopper mod.
+Single stack items like weapons, armor, tools get processed just fine though.

+The difference is that FaceDeer mod simulates a player moving the items one at a time and I haven't found a reliable way to determine if it's a player doing the item adding or if it's the hopper in order to wait for a minimum stack. `mineclonia`'s hopper API is more manual and allows for more ~~hacky workarounds~~ finetuning.

+I may eventually find a better solution to this, but for now, works as is.

 ## Limitations, todos, and known bugs